 When used as a supplement for anti-inflammatory effects and cholesterol support, Citrus Extract is used in capsule form for consistent dosing.
 (10) It is recommended to take bergamot on an empty stomach.

 Citrus Bergamot Dosage Instructions

 When taking Citrus Bergamot for managing cholesterol, a dose of 500mg, twice per day, is recommended.
-This should be taken 20-30 minutes prior to eating and should be continued until your cholesterol reaches desired levels.
+This should be taken with food, no later than 20-30 minutes after eating and should be continued until your cholesterol reaches desired levels.
 Once cholesterol reaches optimal levels, the dosage should be reduced to 500mg, once a day, and can be continued indefinitely.
 It is not recommended to exceed more than 1,500mg of Bergamot a day.

 Citrus Bergamot extract contains a large number of flavonoids, the largest family of polyphenolic compounds, which are potent antioxidants.
 What is unique about Bergamot compared to other citrus species, are the production of brutieridin and melitidin.
 (1) Bergamot also contains a large number of glycosides, specifically neoeriocitrin, neohesperidin, and naringin, which aid to prevent LDL oxidation.
 (2)

 Brutieridin and melitidin act as a natural statin (a class of drug that function to reduce the levels of LDL) in the blood.
 (1,2) Brutieridin and melitidin act to inhibit the enzyme HMG-CoA, which is the enzyme that’s involved in the production of cholesterol in the liver.
 (2) By blocking the liver’s ability to produce LDL, there is a reduction in cholesterol in liver cells which then utilize LDL receptors to break down the circulating cholesterol to meet cholesterol requirements in the cells.
 (2)